Anon-Planet/thgtoa/guide.md

 -   Check the files for anything malicious: see [Appendix T: Checking files for malware]

--   Check the files for any watermarking: see [Watermarking][Watermarking:]
+-   Check the files for any watermarking: see [Watermarking][Watermarking]

 -   Check any writing for possible forensics analysis: see [Appendix A4: Counteracting Forensic Linguistics]